SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 **Act as documentation**

-Automated tests act as documentation of what the code does.
+Automated tests act as documentation for what the code does.
 I don't need to go through ```leftShift``` method to understand its behavior -
 - what if it is invoked with a slice containing empty elements
 - what if it is invoked with a slice containing just one element

 I will just go and look at the tests.
-In fact, this is one way of creating a trail of understanding for the readers.
-Readers of the code don't need to make too much of an effort to find these answers, they can directly look at the tests and find *most* of the answers.
+In fact, adding tests is one way of creating a trail of understanding for the readers.
+Readers of the code don't need to make too much of an effort to find such answers, they can directly look at the tests and find *most* of the answers.

 **Provide an opportunity to think from a client's perspective**